 Apple's co-founder passed away the day after the announcement of iPhone 4s, though he did oversee the development of iPhone 5, which would eventually hit stores in September 2012.
 The "s" stood for Siri, an intelligent personal assistant exclusive at the time to the 4s.

 In addition to Siri, the best-selling iPhone ever produced gave users iOS 5, an operating system that introduced iMessage, iCloud and Notification Center among other notable features. iPhone 4s also sported Apple’s first 8-megapixel camera with 1080p video recording.

 The Verge called the 4s “a gorgeous device with impressive specs,” touted Siri as “one of the most novel applications Apple has ever produced” and proclaimed that “if this were a car, it would be a Mercedes.”

 September 2014: Plus-size models introduced.

 iPhone 5 was the first Apple phone to launch in September, a trend that would continue through today.
-But 2 years after the 5 was released, Apple unveiled 2 additional models to the series.
+But 2 years after the iPhone 5 was released, Apple unveiled 2 additional models to the series.
 The iPhone 6 Plus joined the iPhone 6 in a simultaneous release in 2014, marketed as "bigger than bigger" and "the two and only."

 Aside from larger displays, iPhone 6 and iPhone 6 Plus boasted faster processors, upgraded cameras and improved LTE and Wi-Fi connectivity.
-The 7 and 7 Plus introduced new color options and water and dust resistance and removed the 3.5mm headphone jack.
+The iPhone 7 and iPhone 7 Plus introduced new color options and water and dust resistance and removed the 3.5mm headphone jack.

 September 2017: “Say hello to the future.”

 The first-ever Apple event at the Steve Jobs Theater in Cupertino, California introduced the world to 4K Apple TV, Apple Watch Series 3, iPhone 8, iPhone 8 Plus and iPhone X. A historic event, headlined by iPhone X (released in November) to commemorate the release of the very first iPhone a decade earlier.